gw2efficiency/item-value/README.md

 - **Laurels:** Best conversion excluding once-per-account items
 - **Karma / Badges of Honor / Guild Commendations / Claim Tickets:** Best conversion rate

-### Achievements

-:construction: **This is not supported yet.** :construction:

-The value of an achievement equals the value of all unlock items this achievement requires, but *excluding the value of items still owned by the account*.

 ### Crafting professions

 :construction: **This is not supported yet.** :construction: